How To Care for Messor Barbarus

 Introduction

-Messor barbarus is a species of harvester ant, and it is mainly found In Southern Europe and Northern Africa.
+Messor barbarus is a species of harvester ant, and it is mainly found in Southern Europe and Northern Africa.

-Harvester ant, or harvesting ant, is a common name given to any of the species of ant that collect seeds.
+Harvester ant, or harvesting ant, is a common name given to any of the species of ants that collect seeds.
 These species of ants like to store the seeds inside the nest, keeping them ready for every eventuality.

 Messor barbarus is polymorphic, which means that the workers of this species have different sizes.
 The queen size ranges from 14 to 17 mm, and from 3 to 8 mm for the minor workers.
 The majors can reach a length of up to 14 mm, and in some cases, they can even equal the size of the queen!